arnobt78/AI-Rag-ChatBot-NextJS/README.md

 **Note: To check this webpage live, click here:**

+(To understand more about rag-chat and upstash, watch on youtube: https://www.youtube.com/watch?v=Ka8GoIUhM3g&t=26s )

 ## To Install Dependences

 Before launching this web application, be sure to install all required dependencies, which are listed in the package.json file.